waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_2.md

-## Stage 2: Creating a Docking Station
+## Stage 2: Creating a Docking Station via Unit Tests

 So how would you deal with with error?